jpedro/jpedro.github.io/.posts/schemaless.md

 # Schemaless

 Schemaless databases are in fashion for a reason.
 On relational databases, out of the box schema changes sometimes involve locking and copying an entire table from the old to the new structure.

-When a table copy is required and it holds millions of rows that table will be unavailable, sometimes for hours.
+When that table holds billions and billions of rows it will be unavailable, sometimes for hours and hours.

 ## Things